What is SPARC

 The investment in the region will be about $45-50 million.

 How much does phone service cost?

-When combined with internet service the phone service is $29.95 per month plus standard phone taxes.
+When combined with internet service the phone service is $24.95 per month plus standard phone taxes.
 Unlike many other phone providers, we do not charge any fees that aren’t mandated.
 Phone only service (no internet) is $49.95 per month.